mahnooranjum/mahnooranjum/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi 👋, I'm Mahnoor Anjum</h1>
-<h3 align="center">An Electrical Engineer passionate about Computer Science</h3>

 - 🔭 I’m currently working on **Colorization of Legacy Photographs**

 - 🤝 I’m currently doing my **Masters in Electrical Engineering** at the National University of Sciences and Technology (NUST)

-- 🌱 I’m currently learning **Artificial Intelligence, Wireless Communication, Data Science, Web Design and Development, IOS and Android development**
+- 🌱 I’m currently learning **Artificial Intelligence, Wireless Communication, Data Science and Web Development**

 - 👯 I’m looking to collaborate on **Machine Intelligent Projects**

-- 🤝 I’m looking for help with **5G technologies and Wireless communication**
+- 🤝 I’m looking for help with **Beyond 5G technologies and Wireless communication**

 - 👨‍💻 All of my projects are available at [github.com/mahnooranjum](github.com/mahnooranjum)